-- Mid Sussex District Plan 2014-2031 (March 2018); - Site Allocations Document (June 2022); - South Downs Local Plan (July 2019); - The South Downs National Park Authority is preparing an Area Action Plan (AAP) for the Shoreham Cement Works; - Worthing Core Strategy (2011). - The Worthing Local Plan was formally submitted to the Secretary of State on Friday 11 June 2021 for independent examination.
-Hearing Sessions were then held in November 2021.
-Following a consultation on Main Modifications (MMs) to the Plan in April 2022, the Planning Inspector issued his final report on 14 October 2022 concluding that the Plan was sound subject to the MMs.
-Worthing Borough Council are due to adopt the Plan in the coming months. - 1.4.
+- Horsham District Local Plan -Regulation 19 consultation expected to start in January 2024; - Mid Sussex District Plan 2014-2031 (March 2018); - Mid Sussex Local Plan Review Regulation 19 consultation expected to start at the end of 2023; - Site Allocations Document (June 2022); - South Downs Local Plan (July 2019); - Local Plan Review (LPR) commenced in May 2022.
+As agreed at the SDNPA Planning Committee on 8 December 2022, the Shoreham Cement Works Area Action Plan (AAP) will now be integrated into the LPR. - The above resolution, and the Local Development Scheme (LDS) for the LPR, can be found in the SDNPA's Planning Committee report. - Worthing Local Plan Adopted (2023); - Worthing Local Plan (2023). - 1.4.
 Reference should also be made to the Authority Monitoring Reports produced by the District and Borough Councils and for the South Downs Local Plan. - 1.5.
 Some of the primary data required to complete the monitoring report is not directly available for the monitoring year.
 This is partly due to issues surrounding commercial sensitivity of data (particularly the case for minerals data) and partly because the data has not been systematically collected on an annual basis (such as recycling figures for Construction and Demolition (C&D) waste).
 This means that some figures used are calculated based on a methodology.
-This monitoring report is for the period 1 April 2021 to 31 March 2022 but some of the data for minerals and waste relates to the calendar year 2022.
+This monitoring report is for the period 1 April 2022 to 31 March 2023 but some of the data for minerals and waste relates to the calendar year 2023.